Criminal Justice MAStudy level: Postgraduate

 Policing and Law Enforcement: from local to global - 15 credits

 This module provides an opportunity to critically engage with academic, practitioner, policy and media discourses of policing and law enforcement.
 You will explore established and emergent debates and the recusant challenges to contemporary orthodoxies in these overlapping areas of policy, research and practice.
 An overarching theme will be the connections between local, national and global institutions, networks and processes involved in the investigation, prosecution and prevention of crime.

-International Terrorism - 15 credits
+Terrorism and Counter-Terrorism - 15 credits

-Trafficking in Human Being - 15 credits
+Modern Slavery and Human Trafficking - 15 credits

 This module seeks to provide you with a critical understanding of the issues surrounding trafficking in human beings.
 This specifically includes an understanding of the definition of trafficking in human beings and that trafficking is a process that can occur over a period of time.
-It will examine the phenomenon of trafficking putting it into a modern context and outline the problems, both within the UK and internationally, it will also consider differences and inter relationship with people smuggling.
+It will examine the phenomenon of trafficking putting it into a modern context and outline the problems, both within the UK and internationally, it will also consider differences and inter-relationships with people smuggling.

 Real World Theory and Research - 15 credits